Andrew Vaughn Player Props: White Sox vs. Pirates

 Andrew Vaughn At The Plate

-- Among the qualified hitters in baseball, he ranks 87th in batting average, 49th in on-base percentage, and 88th in slugging.

-- Vaughn enters this game on a four-game hitting streak.
-In his last games, he's hitting .278.

-- Vaughn has had a base hit in five of six games this year, and multiple hits once.
+- Vaughn has picked up a hit in five games this year (71.4%), including one multi-hit game.

-- Vaughn has driven in a run in five games this year (83.3%), including one multiple-RBI game.
+- Vaughn has driven in a run in six games this year (85.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.